EvelynMwanunura/airbnb-clone-project/README.md

 ### 7. CI/CD Pipeline Integration
 The project includes a continuous integration and deployment (CI/CD) pipeline for automated testing and smooth deployment.
 This ensures efficiency, reduces manual errors, and supports agile team collaboration.

+## API Security

+Securing the backend APIs of the Airbnb Clone Project is critical to protecting sensitive data, ensuring safe transactions, and maintaining user trust.
+The following measures will be implemented:

+### 1. Authentication
+Only verified users can access the system through secure login mechanisms (e.g., JWT-based authentication).
+This prevents unauthorized individuals from gaining access to user accounts or sensitive data.

+### 2. Authorization
+Role-based access control ensures users can only perform actions allowed for their role.
+For example, only hosts can manage properties, and only guests can make bookings.
+This protects system integrity and prevents misuse.

+### 3. Data Encryption
+Sensitive data such as passwords and payment information will be encrypted both in transit (via HTTPS/TLS) and at rest.
+This ensures that user information remains secure even if intercepted.

+### 4. Rate Limiting & Throttling
+API requests will be rate-limited to prevent abuse such as brute-force login attempts or denial-of-service attacks.
+This protects system availability and performance for legitimate users.

+### 5. Input Validation & Sanitization
+All user inputs will be validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This ensures the backend is protected against malicious requests.

+### 6. Secure Payment Handling
+Payments will be processed through trusted gateways with strict compliance (e.g., PCI-DSS).
+This ensures transactions are safe and that financial data is not exposed.

+---

+By applying these security measures, the Airbnb Clone Project will safeguard user data, maintain system stability, and provide a trustworthy environment for both hosts and guests.